 Critical Conversations: Social Issues Explored

-Staff Day is for libraries that do not have the time, funds or staffing to plan their own staff days or simply want to take advantage of the opportunities available at the larger NEO-RLS Staff Day.
+The Staff Development Conference is for libraries that do not have the time, funds or staffing to plan their own staff days or simply want to take advantage of the opportunities available at the larger NEO-RLS Conference.
 This event is held at Kent State University.
-The format is similar to a mini-conference with a keynote speaker and a choice of 16 breakout sessions along with networking groups for those in like positions.
-Staff Day is held every year on Columbus Day.
+The format is similar to a mini-conference with a keynote speaker and a choice of 16+ breakout sessions along with networking groups for those in like positions.
+The Staff Development Conference is held every year on Columbus Day.
 At any time during the year you may contact the Education and Events Coordinator to express your interest in sending staff to the event.
 An announcement is sent to directors at the beginning of February to measure interest and secure commitments from libraries.
-Topics have included Readers’ Advisory for All, Safety and Security, Working with those with Mental Illness, Retirement, and Wellness.
+Topics have included Readers’ Advisory for All, Safety and Security, Working with those with Mental Illness, Customer Service, Retirement, and Wellness.

 Youth Services Special Events